CookiePLMonster/CookiePLMonster.github.io/_mods/gran-turismo-2000/auto-activate-analogs.md

 game-series: "gran-turismo-2000"
 order: 4
 date: 26-07-2025
+disclaimer-info: "This patch is shipped with PCSX2 starting with v2.5.85."
 ---

 This patch makes the game automatically activate the DualShock analog sticks on startup and locks the controller in analog mode,